s2-streamstore/y-s2/README.md

 ## Overview

-Y-S2 is a Cloudflare Worker that provides real-time collaborative document editing using Y.js with S2.dev as the distribution channel and an R2 bucket as the storage provider.
+Y-S2 is a Cloudflare Worker that provides real-time collaborative document editing using Yjs with S2.dev as the distribution channel and an R2 bucket as the storage provider.
 It provides scalable WebSocket-based document synchronization where document updates are made durable on an S2 stream and distributed to connected clients and reactively persisted to the R2 bucket.

 ## Getting Started